nodejs/build/ansible/README.md

 - [ ] move all service-related stuff to handlers
 - [ ] find a nicer way of adding proxyhosts to iptables
 - [ ] add clang/clang++ symlinks for ccache
-- [ ] centos7 needs different ccache path
 - [ ] debian7 needs to update alternative gcc/g++
 - [ ] verify that /usr/local/bin works as ccache install path
 - [x] remove subversion since v8 tests uses git nowadays
 - [ ] assign 192/256mb ram to the jenkins instances that requires it:
       - aix
       - TBD
-- [ ] epel-release for centos - required for centos7 on packet.net arm64
-      before ccache can be installed
 - [x] make .ssh/config and .ssh/id_rsa for release machines, adding config for `node-www` and record host key for node-www
 - [ ] add explicit ARCH and DESTCPU for release machines (RV: I'm adding